Business Basics

 There is a chronological sequence that you will go through with every client, from a public enquiry to an archived case.
 There are privacy issues throughout this sequence.

 Here is an overview of the phases of online service provision and some terms you should become familiar with.
+If you don't have my free e-book yet, click on the image for more information.

 Phase 1: Marketing